 Here are five ways to reduce the amount of sugar in your kid’s diet (it’s easier than you may think!):

-- About 3-4 times a year, usually after a vacation or holiday, we do a Treat Detox week where the daily goal is under 5 grams of sugar.
+About 3-4 times a year, usually after a vacation or holiday, we do a Treat Detox week where the daily goal is under 5 grams of sugar.
 It’s a great reset, and you can start with 2-3 days if a week seems too long.
-It’s a limited-time thing, which helps kids get behind it – and give it a fun name and they’re likely to jump right on board.
+It’s a limited-time thing, which helps kids get behind it.
+Give it a fun name and they’re likely to jump right on board.